 The first phase was completed in July 2020, but the forecasts could not account for the potential effects of widespread disruptions in air service due to the COVID-19 pandemic.
-The MAC paused the 2040 LTP effort in 2020 because of the pandemic.
+The MAC paused the 2040 LTP effort in 2020 for approximately 15-months because of the pandemic.